Plant DetailShow Menu

 Description

-This plant is considered invasive in VA, SC, GA, AL and California.
+This plant is considered invasive in VA, SC, GA, AL and CA. It is classified as an invasive species by the NC Invasive Plant Council.
 It spreads as its nodes come in contact with the surrounding soil, forming roots.
 Moving waters can also dislodge pieces of the stems and wash them downstream where they can form additional colonies.

 Quick ID